andrewgale1/JS_practiceScripts1/README.md

-# JS_practiceScripts1
+## JS_practiceScripts1
-two short practice scripts
+These are two short practice scripts I wrote for a class practice drill...